mozilla/ActiveData/docs/jx_expressions.md

 		{"between": {"a": ["http://", "/"]}}
 		{"between": ["a", {"literal": "http://"}, {"literal": "/"}]}

+The `prefix` and `suffix` can be numeric, indicating the start index and the end index resprectively.

+		{"between": [value, start, end]}

 If the `prefix` is `null`, everything from the beginning of the string to the suffix will be returned.
 If `suffix` is `null`, everything from the `prefix` to the end of the string will be returned.